 Dysphagia, dysarthria with emotional lability (pseudobulbar palsy), depression, and disordered sleep are common.
 Resting tremor may develop.

 Dementia eventually occurs.
-Many patients become incapacitated within about 5 years and die within about 10 years (1).
+Many patients become incapacitated within approximately 5 years and die within approximately 10 years (1).

-Progressive supranuclear palsy has several different clinical types based on the predominant symptoms or signs (2):
+Progressive supranuclear palsy has several different clinical types based on the predominant symptoms or signs at diagnosis, although other features may develop as disease progresses (2):

-• PSP with predominant corticobasal syndrome (PSP-CBS): Characterized by corticobasal syndrome, causing profound asymmetric symptoms
+PSP with predominant corticobasal syndrome (PSP-CBS): Characterized by corticobasal syndrome, causing profound asymmetric symptoms (eg, apraxia, dystonia, alien limb phenomena)

-In forms other than Richardson syndrome (nonclassical forms [called atypical parkinsonism]), ophthalmoplegia may be delayed by years.
+In forms other than Richardson syndrome (ie, in nonclassical forms [called atypical parkinsonism]), ophthalmoplegia may be delayed by years.

 The different clinical types of progressive supranuclear palsy have different characteristics (eg, parkinsonian features, corticobasal syndrome, speech problems, frontotemporal degenerative signs, akinesia, freezing of gait).